What to Wear Running in the Rain

 Our Top Tips For Running In The Rain

-Be safe, and be seen! – Rainy weather can often mean low-light conditions so ensure you’re wearing bright outer layers and accessories with high-visibility and reflective details to help you be seen by other pedestrians and vehicles.
+Be safe, and be seen! – Rainy weather often means low-light conditions, so ensure you’re wearing bright outer layers and accessories with high-visibility and reflective details to help you be seen by other pedestrians and vehicles.
 Check out the Runners Need hi-vis collection here.

 Prevent Chafing – Although a risk whatever the weather, chafing is much more likely to occur if you and your clothes are wet from the rain.
 Providing protection and relief from friction and rubbing, use anti-chafe gels such as Body Glide to reduce the risk and keep comfortable – especially on long off-road runs.